Man arrested on suspicion of murder after death of woman in Cardiff

 The woman was pronounced dead at the scene of the incident in the Riverside area on Thursday morning.

-A man in his 30s has been arrested on suspicion of murder following the death of a woman in Cardiff, police said.
+A 37-year-old man has been arrested on suspicion of murder following the death of a woman in Cardiff, police said.

 Officers from South Wales Police were called to South Morgan Place in the Riverside area of the city at 7.37am on Thursday to reports of a seriously injured woman.

-Paramedics also attended the incident, and despite their best efforts, the woman was pronounced dead at the scene, the force said.
+Paramedics also attended the incident, and despite their best efforts, the woman, aged in her 30s, was pronounced dead at the scene, the force said.

-Detective Superintendent Mark O’Shea said: “We have arrested one man in his 30s on suspicion of murder and we are not looking for anyone else in connection.
+Her next of kin have been told, and the man, who is known to the victim and was arrested shortly afterwards on Seawall Road, remains in custody.

-“Residents will notice an increased police presence in the area while we investigate.”
+Anyone with information is urged to contact the police, with the force especially keen to hear from people who were travelling in the area including Wellington Street, Clare Road, Penarth Road, and East Tyndall Street, during the relevant time.

 Speaking to the PA news agency, one neighbour, who asked not to be named, said: “The police wouldn’t tell me anything this morning.